by Dr Louise Santhanam, General Practitioner

 Other studies have corroborated a significant reduction in URTI, LRTI and GI infections in infants who have been exclusively breastfed4 and lower consultation rates for babies breastfeeding at discharge from hospital after birth5.
 A UK study suggests that in a large cohort of singleton, term infants an estimated 53% of diarrhoea hospitalizations could have be prevented each month by exclusive breastfeeding and 31% by partial breastfeeding.
 Similarly, 27% of lower respiratory tract infection hospitalizations could have been prevented each month by exclusive breastfeeding and 25% by partial breastfeeding6.

-When the prescribing of specialised infant formula is considered, total community spends are increasing, in particular spending on specialised milk for allergy (e.g. 212% increase to £9.14 million in London between 2006/7 and 2012/13)7.
-In London the reasons for the increase in spend have been investigated and include: increasing cost of specialised milks, geographic inequity in dietetic provision and advice, greater focus on allergy and increasing diagnosis of Cows’ Milk Protein Allergy (CMPA), poor communication between secondary and primary care and wastage from over-prescribing.
+When the prescribing of specialised infant formula is considered, total community spends are increasing, in particular spending on specialised milk for allergy (an increase in spending by the NHS from £8.1 million to over £60 million annually between 2006 and 2016)7.
+In London the reasons for the increase in spend have been investigated and include: increasing cost of specialised milks, geographic inequity in dietetic provision and advice, greater focus on allergy and increasing diagnosis of Cows’ Milk Allergy (CMA), poor communication between secondary and primary care and wastage from over-prescribing.
 A good understanding for the circumstances in which specialised formula is necessary, careful diagnosis and appropriate prescribing could therefore contribute to cost-effectiveness in primary care.

 Working Towards Best Practice in Primary Care

 This section of the website contains information which can support GPs to improve their personal practice and the Practice environment.

 Consultation Resources A series of links to guidelines, support organisations and resources which the GP may find useful in practice